UHanczar/node_udemy/readme.md

 --save // we need it, because without it package doesn't install to pacakge.json

 node app.js add --title=secret --body="This is my secret."

+--for debugging
+/////
+node debug app.js
+////
+node inspect app.js

+--then options: n (or next) // c (or continue to the end of program) // repl (or node console)

+--request module helps to get queries